cedelmaier/dragonfruit/gromacs/README.md

 To run equilibration, use the run_equilibration.sh script provided.
 This should properly setup the environment and run equilibration steps 1-6

+## Additional programs/feelings about GROMACS
+Using just gromacs doesn't get you everything.
+For instance, you probably want to install the xmgrace tool so that you can visualize the XVG files that it sometimes spits out (ugh).
+To do this, the one packaged with brew seems okay.

+    brew install grace

+which you can then use for things like viewing these stupid XVG files

+    xmgrace scount.xvg

+To view the xpm files, you need to run them through something to convert to EPS format, like

+    gmx xpm2ps -f dssp_test.xpm -o dssp_test.eps

+which will give an eps file that can be converted into a plot for what kind of residues are turns/helices, for instance.

 # VMD tips and tricks (groan)

 ## Simple display